paarthasarathyr/Mitron-Bank-s-Financial-Analytics-with-Power-BI/README.md

-In response to Codebasics Team's Resume Change Challenge, I have successfully developed insightful analytics using the Power BI tool.
+In response to Codebasics Team's Resume Challenge, I have successfully developed insightful analytics using the Power BI tool.

 This project focuses on creating a dynamic and visually appealing dashboard that showcases key metrics and financial insights.